oscarngolo/quiz-bord/README.md

 All you need to do after opening the page is to click on the radio buttons on the web page.

+## Running the tests

+The systems works as you input all your answers on the radio buttons the results of your performance will display at the end of the last submission.

 ## BDD

 1. User should open up the page w.